How Fast is Mach 3.2? Unveiling the Speed of Supersonic Flight

 - 1235 km/h (speed of sound at sea level) * 3.2 (Mach number) = 3952 km/h

-However, it's crucial to remember that these figures are approximate.
+That said, it's crucial to remember that these figures are approximate.
 At higher altitudes, where the speed of sound is lower, Mach 3.2 would translate to a slightly lower ground speed.
-The actual speed experienced by an aircraft at Mach 3.2 will vary based on atmospheric conditions at its cruising altitude.
+Consider this: the actual speed experienced by an aircraft at Mach 3.
+2 will vary based on atmospheric conditions at its cruising altitude.

 The Challenges of Supersonic Flight